filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-backing-services.md

 Lastly, it's worth mentioning that despite testing with verified mocks like LocalStack, you might stumble upon unsupported features or inaccurate behavior, or you are working with a critical part of the system where the cost of failure is high.
 For such cases, you might want to consider testing _parts_ of your application with a real external dependency.
-Take all precautions - run such tests only in a deployment pipeline, disable them locally, and always use a separate account dedicated only to automated testing.
+Take all precautions - prefer running such tests only in a deployment pipeline, disable them locally, and always use a separate account dedicated only to automated testing.
 To make testing only certain parts of your application easy, modularize those components, for example, with the [Ports & Adapters pattern](../guides/ports-and-adapters/).

 !!! success "Test with production-like dependencies"